AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-saucelabs.md

     recordScreenshots: true,
     recordVideo: true)]
 ```
 To execute BELLATRIX tests in SauceLabs cloud you should use the SauceLabs attribute instead of Browser.
-SauceLabs has the same parameters as Browser but adds to additional ones- browser version, platform type, recordVideo and recordScreenshots.
-As with the Browser attribute you can override the class behavior on Test level.
+SauceLabs has the same parameters as Browser but adds some additional ones; browser version, platform type, recordVideo and recordScreenshots.
+As with the Browser attribute you can override the class behavior at the Test level.
 ```csharp
 [Test]
 [SauceLabs(BrowserType.Chrome, "62", "Windows", DesktopWindowSize._1280_1024, Lifecycle.ReuseIfStarted)]